You are here: Rules and Regulations > 2.60 Grades

 Revised to 11/09

-Grades shall be submitted at the end of each term in all subjects given in the term, including thesis.
+Grades shall be submitted at or before the end of each term in all subjects given in the term, including thesis.
+(For partial-term subjects that end within the term, grades shall be submitted within one week after the date of the last scheduled class in the subject.)
 Each report of grades shall be endorsed by the Faculty member in charge of the subject.
 Once submitted, grades shall not be changed except to correct errors or to fulfill specific provisions under O, OX, and I grades.
 Instructors may also submit written comments on forms provided.
 These comments are addressed to the student and to the Faculty Advisor or Registration Officer.
 Comments are retained in the student's internal file.

 The grades described below are not rigidly related to any numerical scores or distribution function.